OneRuler/npo/legal/ConflictOfInterestPolicy.md

 Conflict of interest policy
 A conflict of interest arises when a person in a position of authority over an organization, such as a director, officer, or manager, may benefit personally from a decision he or she could make.
 A conflict of interest policy consists of a set of procedures to follow to avoid the possibility that those in positions of authority over an organization may receive an inappropriate benefit.

-Controlled by disqualified persons
-As a section 509(a)(3) supporting organization, you may not be controlled directly or indirectly by disqualified persons.
-You are controlled if disqualified persons can exercise 50% or more of the total voting power of your governing body.
-You are also controlled if disqualified persons have authority to affect significant decisions, such as power over your investment decisions, or power over your charitable disbursement decisions.
-You are also controlled if disqualified persons can exercise veto power.
-Although control is generally demonstrated where disqualified persons have the authority over your governing body to require you to take an action or refrain from taking an action, indirect control by disqualified persons will also disqualify you as a supporting organization.

-Cooperative hospital service organization
-An organization described in section 501(e) is organized and operated on a cooperative basis to provide its section 501(c)(3) hospital members one or more of the following activities: data processing, purchasing (including purchasing insurance on a group basis), warehousing, billing and collection (including purchasing patron accounts receivable on a recourse basis), food, clinical, industrial engineering, laboratory, printing, communications, record center, and personnel (including selecting, testing, training, and educating personnel) services.

-Cooperative service organization of operating educational organizations An organization described in section 501(f) is organized and operated to provide investment services to its members.
-Those members must be organizations described in section 170(b)(1)(A)(ii) or (iv), and either tax exempt under section 501(a) or whose income is excluded from taxation under section 115(a).